marciprete/keycloak-resource-autoconf/README.md

 and possibly errors.

 The aim of this project is to provide an automatic configuration process, based on the Swagger api annotations and on the Spring web annotations, to have one single configuration point.

 ## Requirements
 To take advantage of the autoconfiguration process, the resource server application must be a based on SpringBoot 2, and make use of the following:
-* Swagger annotations
+* Swagger annotations (v1.5 or v2)
 * RestController annotations
 * Keycloak spring-boot adapter